German comics: History

 In post-war (the 1950s and 1960s) West Germany, comic books and strips were largely inspired by American models.
 Comic books for children and young people were developed, such as Rolf Kauka's Fix and Foxi and adventure comics like Sigurd and Nick by Hansrudi Wäscher.
 After 1960 the West German publishers commissioned foreign artists and studios.
 Bessy was a Belgian production for the German market, Wendy was produced in Britain, and Gespenster Geschichten was drawn by Spanish artists.
 Despite dubious art quality and increasing resistance from educators, these comics were very popular.

 Of somewhat better quality were the comics in weekly news magazines.
 In the 1950s, the series Nick Knatterton by Manfred Schmidt was published in the news magazine Quick.
 The detective story strip was inspired by Schmidt's dislike of Superman, and was in part intended as a parody.
 The news magazine Stern had several comics: Reinhold das Nashorn (by Loriot), Der kleine Herr Jakob (by Hans Jürgen Press), Jimmy das Gummipferd and Taró.
 Since 1953 the television magazine Hörzu has a long-running comic with the hedgehog Mecki.
-Germany has also popular advertising comic books like Lurchi, Max und Luzie, Mike der Taschengeldexperte, and Knax.
+Germany has also popular advertising comic books like Lurchi, Max & Luzie, Mike der Taschengeldexperte, and Knax.

 Comics in East Germany were less various in comparison with those in the west, but were more consistently of high quality.
 The most prominent publication was Mosaik, in which Hannes Hegen chronicled the adventures of the Digedags.
 When Hegen left in 1975, he took the characters with him.
 Mosaik continued without him and the characters were replaced by the Abrafaxe.
 The comic magazine Atze presented complete short stories with political contents, often depicting everyday life in the GDR, the history of the workers' movement or the communist anti-fascist resistance movement.
 More popular were the continuing stories of the two mice Fix und Fax (not to be confused with Kauka's Fix and Foxi) that bookended every issue of Atze.